128technology/docs/docs/config_wan_assurance.md

 **CLI^**

 **GUI>**
-To use the GUI workflow, simply copy the text after registration-code and configure the value (paste the text?) under Configuration > Authority > Mist WAN Assurance > Registration Code.
+To use the GUI workflow, copy the text registration-code from the MIST portal (info above) and paste it under Configuration > Authority > Mist WAN Assurance > Registration Code.
+**GUI^**

 IMPORTANT: The default mode of operation is to enable WAN Assurance on all connected routers.
 If this is not desired please refer to the Skipping specific routers section.

+**Should there be a section here about configuring WAN Assurance on one/all routers?
+And should Skipping be included here rather than in a separate section?**

+**Suggest moving this before the first step of the process.
-IMPORTANT: Please ensure the assets are in the running state before performing this operation.
+IMPORTANT: Please ensure the assets are in the running state before performing this operation **(what operation?
+The onboarding?)**.
 Once committed, the installation and enablement process can take anywhere for 5 to 30 minutes to complete.

 Once satisfied with the configuration proceed to commit from the PCLI or GUI.
+**Not sure what Configuration they are committing here.
+The registration?
+Or are they configuring WAN Assurance?**

 ### Skipping specific routers

 If some routers need to be skipped from the MIST on-boarding, they can opt out of the process.
 To do so, change the authority > router > mist-wan-assurance > enabled to false and the conductor will skip over all the nodes (in case of HA) for that router.

-If the system was previously on-boarded, the configuration will work to stop sending the telemetry data to the cloud. (this statement seems disjointed; need more information about this)
+If the system was previously on-boarded, the configuration will work to stop sending the telemetry data to the cloud. **(this statement seems disjointed; need more information about this)**

 :::note
-This setting will not automatically release the router from the cloud.
+This setting **(which setting?
+Disabling WAN Assurance/skipping?)** will not automatically release the router from the cloud.
 The instructions to do that are in the Releasing a router section.
 :::

-### On-boarding routers
+### On-Boarding Routers

 Registration (automatic)

 Once a valid registration code is committed, the conductor sends instructions to all the connected routers to self-onboard to the MIST cloud.
 The routers go through an automated process and do not require any user interaction.

-* Conductor transfers the registration-code and installs the necessary software on each connected router
+* Conductor transfers the registration-code and installs the necessary software on each connected router.
-* Each router connects/reaches out to the pre-determined MIST terminator (as dictated by the registration-code) and presents unique identifying information to the cloud
+* Each router connects/reaches out to the pre-determined MIST terminator (as dictated by the registration-code) and presents unique identifying information to the cloud.
 * When the MIST cloud completes the on-boarding, it will provide the router with a unique identification and new keys to send additional telemetry information. ***each router is provided with a unique ID, and new keys for additional telemetry information.*** (is the router using the new keys to send the telemetry info to the MIST cloud?
-Or is the MIST cloud providing new keys that some other device uses to send additional telemetry info?What are these new keys, who gets them, who uses them, what is the telemetry info, who is sending and receiving?)
+Or is the MIST cloud providing new keys that some other device uses to send additional telemetry info?
+What are these new keys, who gets them, who uses them, what is the telemetry info, who is sending and receiving?)

 ## Creating Site Assignments (MIST) **Creating a Site**

 The **Site** is a key concept for MIST Assurance features.
 Some general recommendations for creating sites are:
 * Create a unique site for each physical (or logical) location in the network.
 For example, the spoke and hub should be onboarded to different sites.
 * Other devices from the Juniper stack such as MIST APs, Switches, SRX, etc., should be onboarded and assigned to the same site as SSR when possible.
 This is important because it provides a clean topology view of all devices running within a site.
 Issue: There is no information about how to create a Site in this doc (or I haven’t found it yet).
 But it is made clear how important the concept of a site is.
 I need information about how to create a site, or how a site is created if it is done automatically.

 ### Site Assignment (MIST)